samuel-marsh/scCustomize/index.md

 [![issues](https://img.shields.io/github/issues/samuel-marsh/scCustomize)](https://github.com/samuel-marsh/scCustomize/issues)
 [![DOI](https://img.shields.io/badge/DOI-10.5281/zenodo.5706430-blue)](https://doi.org/10.5281/zenodo.5706430)

-scCustomize is a collection of functions created and/or curated to aid in the visualization and analysis of single-cell data using R.
+scCustomize is an R package with collection of functions created and/or curated to aid in the visualization and analysis of single-cell data using R.

 ## Installing scCustomize